 One signature dessert of Dawoodi Bohra Cuisine is Karma (also called kalamra).
 Basically, it is like kheer but with sour yogurt, it has an exotic flavor.
 A must try.
 It is delicious on its own when served plain without garnishing.
 But when accompanied with an array of bright garnishing like sliced almond, pistachio, cashew, soaked raisin, pomegranate arils, it’s a treat; a complete meal in itself.

 Kalamra is made in every bohri home in the Islamic month of Rabi ul Awwal to celebrate the coming of Hazrat Mohammad Mustafa (S.A.W) to the world.
-The birth and death of Prophet Mohammad (S.A.W) is on the same date of 12 Rabi ul Awal.
 This day is called ‘Milad Un Nabi’ meaning birth of prophet.
-This is like Christmas of Muslim world.
 So the month of Rabi ul Awwal is auspicious and of celebration.
-As today is 12th Rabi ul awaal, I’m particularly very happy writing this post.
-Do make this dessert !
-And send as many durood-o-salaam on Huzoor (S.A.W) as possible while making it.
+As, today is 12th Rabi ul awaal, I’m particularly very happy writing this post.
+Do make this dessert which has very simple and easily available ingredients.
+And serve it chilled.

 My non-Muslim foodies can enjoy it just like kheer puri; focus on the taste, forget the tradition.